UT-Austin-RPL/TRILL/README.md

 ## Usage

 This is a preview version of our codebase.
-We will provide tutorials and examples for applying our codebase to various humanoid systems.
+We plan to provide tutorials and examples for applying our codebase to various humanoid systems.

 ### Creating a demo dataset through VR teleoperation